gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In a number of cases, the Group Manager has to generate new keying material and distribute it to the group (rekeying), as also discussed in {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}.

 To this end the Group Manager MUST support the Group Rekeying Process described in {{sec-group-rekeying-process}} of this document.
-Future application profiles may define alternative rekeying message formats and distribution schemes, which MUST comply with the functional steps defined in {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}.
+Future application profiles may define alternative rekeying message formats and group rekeying schemes, which MUST comply with the functional steps defined in {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}.

 Upon generating the new group keying material and before starting its distribution, the Group Manager MUST increment the version number of the group keying material.
 When rekeying a group, the Group Manager MUST preserve the current value of the OSCORE Sender ID of each member in that group.